nickmza/nickmza.github.io/source/_posts/Apache-Camel.md

 ## UseAdviceWith
 The 'UseAdviceWith' attribute tells Camel that we are running in test mode and that we will provide 'advice' on how to proceed.
-If you do not add this attribute Camel will start normally and active all configured routes.
+If you do not add this attribute Camel will start normally and activate all configured routes.
 See [here](https://www.javadoc.io/static/org.apache.camel/camel-test-spring/2.20.1/org/apache/camel/test/spring/UseAdviceWith.html) for more details.

 ## DirtiesConext
 This attribute tells the test framework to reset the application context after each test invocation.
 This ensures that the results from one test does not pollute the results of another.
 See [here](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/test/annotation/DirtiesContext.html) for more details.